-The Safe System approach elements serve as the framework for integrating the LRSP emphasis areas, strategies, and action items.
-The SFMPO stakeholders identified strategies and action items.
+The Safe System Approach elements serve as the framework for integrating emphasis areas, strategies, and action items into an LRSP.
+The SFMPO stakeholders identified various strategies and action items.
 Examples include:

-- 1. Establish a Santa Fe Safety Committee - 2.
-Improve data collection. - 3.
-Conduct road safety audits (RSAs) and implement RSA recommendations. - 4.
-Provide enhanced crosswalk and intersection visibility, - 5.
-Install six-inch pavement markings - 6.
-Implementing leading pedestrian intervals (LPI).
+- Establish a Santa Fe Safety Committee - Improve data collection. - Conduct road safety audits (RSAs) and implement RSA recommendations. - Provide enhanced crosswalk and intersection visibility, - Install six-inch pavement markings - Implementing leading pedestrian intervals (LPI).

-The stakeholders identified prioritized projects to implement these strategies and action items.
+The stakeholders prioritized projects to implement these strategies and action items.
 It is the combined, collaborative efforts of the stakeholders that will advance the implementation of the LRSP and achieve the vision of creating a transportation system that is safe for all users.